Confluence

 For Sponsors

-With your contribution, I can bring these events to our community for an accessible price, while paying artists adequately and raising meaningful donations for local arts and environmental organizations.
+With your contribution, I can bring these events to our community for accessible and free prices, while paying artists and raising donations for local arts and environmental organizations.
+Donations are currently being matched up to $500!

 Whooping Crane Sponsors ($1,000+)

-As a bonus, Whooping Crane sponsors are offered a free commercial advertisement that we will film and incorporate into our events, alongside print brochure advertisements and thank you recognition in speeches at all of Confluence’s events.
+Whooping Crane business sponsors are offered a free film commercial advertisement, for their use and that we will show at our events, alongside print brochure advertisements and thank-you recognition in speeches at all of Confluence’s events.

 Advertisements are an opportunity to share your organization and offerings, alongside being a great chance to support important causes while gaining exposure and celebrating the vibrant local community that makes the Green Lake area so special.